Picture header

 Which feature do you need for alternative safe stains?

-Automatic cell counters that include more advanced optics, like the LUNA II from Logos Biosystems, have been introduced.
+Automatic cell counters that include more advanced optics, like the LUNA III from Logos Biosystems, have been introduced.
 Due to this feature, also other and safer dyes are feasible for automatic cell counting.

 In a comparison study, the safer option erythrosine B shows similar results to trypan blue.
 Moreover, erythrosine B is an FDA-approved food coloring product.